 Last season, my family discovered the Disney Channel show Andi Mack and we were instantly hooked.
 This series for tweens and young teens pulled us in with its smart writing, well-developed characters, and diverse cast.
 But after the recent Season 2 premiere, I love this trailblazing show even more.

-Because Andi Mack introduced the network’s first openly gay character, and and handled it beautifully.
+Because Andi Mack introduced the network’s first openly gay character, and and handled it perfectly.
 Even if I ended up ugly crying while watching it with my family.

 There were some clues in the first season that Andi’s best friend, the quirky, lovable Cyrus (played brilliantly by Joshua Rush) might be gay; but as with the viewers, Cyrus wasn’t sure himself and was definitely struggling with his identity.

 The writers handle the scene just beautifully.
-He never uses the word “gay” when he admits to Buffy that he has a crush on his close friend Jonah ,but then, he doesn’t have to.
-Because the writers handle the scene just beautifully.
+He never uses the word “gay” when he admits to Buffy that he has a crush on his close friend Jonah, but then, he doesn’t have to.
+Because the writers wrote the scene so adeptly.

 “Buffy, I feel weird…different, he explains.